 Is Home Physiotherapy Expensive?

 Costs vary, but Homage’s home physiotherapy price is on-par with many hospitals and clinics.
-When looking at cost, you should also consider transport costs and the cost of taking time off work to accompany a loved one.
+When looking at costs, you should also consider transport costs and the cost of taking time off work to accompany a loved one.
 Depending on how mobile your loved one is, travelling by taxi can add an additional $40 to $60 per visit.
 Here are some of the cost and benefits of home physiotherapy.

 How Often Should I Get Physiotherapy?